CannyLab/tsne-cuda/README.md

 - Allow for double precision
 - Expand FMM methods
 - Add multi-threaded CPU version for those without a GPU

+# Known Bugs

+- Tests seg-fault when run with not enough stack space.
+Use 'ulimit -s unlimited' as a temporary workaround.

 # Citation